 - "The word "omnipotent" is never used in the Bible, but has been inferred primarily by one of God's Hebrew titles, "Shadday," which is most often translated "almighty."1 However, the Bible never claims that God can do all things.
 In fact, the Bible makes a point that there are things that God cannot do.
 The Bible says that God cannot commit sin.2 God cannot lie.3 Therefore, biblical omnipotence does not mean that God can do all things.
 God cannot do anything that is contrary to His holy character.
 However, God can do anything that He determines to do.
 This is a true meaning of omnipotence - the ability to do anything that one sets out to do."

 "Some of the arguments against omnipotence are plain silly and stupid.
 Can God create a spherical triangle?
 Saying that omnipotence requires the ability to do logically impossible things is stupid.
 God cannot turn truth into a lie.
 If humans define a triangle as a two dimensional object formed by the intersection of three lines, it makes no sense to ask if God could make one that was spherical.
 When one says that God is all-powerful, one means that God is able to accomplish all that He desires to do.
 Even an all-powerful being cannot do what is impossible by definition.
 God can do many things that are humanly impossible.
 However, there are some things that even an all-powerful being cannot do." - Can God Create a Rock So Heavy He Can't Lift It? - Can God Truly Be Omnipotent?

-The short answer is yes.
-But that is only the beginning of it.
 We have to understand the scriptural context of what it mean to be all powerful, or Almighty.